torresjchristopher/AI-TTB-Label-Verify-App/README.md

 ## Project status

 The packaged prototype has a functioning local OCR pipeline, deterministic normalization and matching, CLI/TUI/web modularity, concurrent batch processing, generic required-component scanning, exception review, and manual decision export.

-The next stage is a controlled pilot using a representative 50–500-image labeled dataset to measure field accuracy, false-pass rate, exception rate, sustained throughput, and verified labor savings.
+With more data, more workflow context, and more data to train on, I could hone in on pain points, performance, and truly train the software to adapt to the workflow in full production, however, this demo highlights the technologies in action with a solution designed for local only implementation and maintenance.